patricioperpetua/resume/README.md

 ./scripts/installers/installer_all.sh
 ```

+> **DISCLAIMER:** for some reasons I'm not aware, depending of which version of wkhtmltopdf are you using, It is how the PDF will render.
+So, be my guest to install the version you like from [https://wkhtmltopdf.org/downloads.html](https://wkhtmltopdf.org/downloads.html).

 ### STRUCTURE

 Under **src** folder, jsons files are placed.
 Inside that folder, a file called basics.json can be found.
 This file was created to save all basic information such as name, email, information contact and so on.